njrizk/njrizk-academic/content/cscc/3_Our Partners.md

 *   **What is an Extra Program?**

-*  The ESCC works collaboratively with the [SURE™ Program](https://www.bauer.uh.edu/sure/) at the C.T.
+*  The CSCC works collaboratively with the [SURE™ Program](https://www.bauer.uh.edu/sure/) at the C.T.
 Bauer College of Business.
 The SURE™ Program’s mission is to provide an educational platform that facilitates a value-added partnership between UH students, industry experts, and entrepreneurs from under-resourced communities.
 Specifically, the SURE™ Program provides FREE financial and business education, business consulting, and prepares entrepreneurs to access capital.